How to Say Cheers in French 🥂

 Food lovers clearly enjoy their stay in France.
 In addition, wine is served nearly with every meal.
 Champagne, invented by French, is also another great option.
 Visiting France for the fine cuisine, vineyard tours, and wine tasting definitely goes hand in hand.

 While this looks awesome, you might be dreaming of getting a true French immersion experience.
-If so, this article and its video in French are made for you.
+If so, this article in French is made for you.

 Santé is Cheers in French